PrestaShop/prestashop.github.io/news/_posts/2016-02-11-prestashop-1-7-faq.md

 * Adapt the Modules page modules (CSS and JavaScript).
 * Test all the other modules -- as you would for any new release.

-In any case, we advise you to make sure that your module does work in PrestaShop 1.7.
+In any case, we advise you to make sure that your module does work in PrestaShop 1.7 before you upgrade.

 ### Should PrestaShop 1.6 owners invest time and money into upgrading her shop to 1.7?

 Upgrading to 1.7 will not be an easy task (see above).
 Since PrestaShop 1.6 has a rich ecosystem, we would completely understand if a merchant chose to stay with 1.6 for the time being -- at least until all her modules are compatible with 1.7.<br />
-Also, PrestaShop 1.6 will continue to receive security updates for several months, so there is no rush.
+Also, PrestaShop 1.6 will continue to receive security updates until October 2018, so there is no rush.
 As a developer, your rush should be in creating/updating modules and themes: there is a lot of opportunities to be found in the PrestaShop 1.7 ecosystem!

 So, we won't force you to upgrade.
-For new stores though, 1.7 will be a treat!
+For new stores though, 1.7 is a treat!

 For merchants: